 Interest free loans are available through the Welsh 'Houses into Homes' Scheme.
 Borrow up to £25,000 per property (max £150,000 per applicant) to renovate your empty property for sale or rent.
-Contact the Empty Homes Officer for more details or visit the Welsh Government Houses into Homes Website.
+For further information and to request a Landlord Loan application pack, contact Housing Strategy on 01443 281136 or HousingStrategy@rctcbc.gov.uk.
+You may also visit the Welsh Government Houses into Homes Website.

-Grants will soon be available for residents who wish to renovate a long term empty property for their own occupation.
+Grants are available for residents who wish to renovate a long term empty property for their own occupation.
 Residents will have to live in the property for a minimum of 5 years or they will have to pay back the grant.
 See here for details.